-A PREA Review Team was held for the one allegation case the facility had.
-The Agency PREA Coordinator, the Regional Vice-President and the center Director (Investigator) were members as noted in the Case Review Report provided.
-This incident review was overlooked and not held within 30 days of the conclusion of the investigation.
+A PREA Review Team was held for the two allegation cases the facility had.
+The Agency PREA Coordinator, the Regional Vice-President and the center Director were members as noted in the Case Review Reports provided.

-Members of a potential PREA Review Team were interviewed and shared the discussions that take place during the Incident Review.
+Members of the PREA Review Team were interviewed and shared the discussions that take place during the Incident Review.
 Members shared that discussion regarding recommendations for improvement are held and their recommendations are taken seriously.
-During the Incident Review, a brief summary of the incident is shared, discussion about those things that went well during the process and those that did not.
-All components of the standard are considered during the Incident Review with discussion on each as a PREA Case Review Protocol form is available to follow.
+During an Incident Review, a brief summary of the incident is shared, discussion about those things that went well during the process and those that did not.
+All components of the standard are considered during the Incident Review with discussion on each.